leenathomas01/Research-index/README.md

   Safety guarantees moved into adversarial, externally verifiable layers.

 - **🟢 [The Consult Model](https://github.com/leenathomas01/the-consult-model)**
-  Healthcare AI architecture governed by structural incapability rather than policy.
+  Healthcare AI that reads clinical context but is structurally incapable of writing to medical records.
+  A boundary-enforced architecture exploring safe assistance under liability constraint.

 ---